timelystream/timelystream.com/docs/why-blazar.md

 ## Free & Open Source License
-Blazar's main developers are public servants in The Netherlands.
-Our salaries are paid from taxes.
-We see it as our responsibility and duty to society to make the results of our work freely available to anyone in The Netherlands or elsewhere.
-This is why Blazar is released under the very permissive [MIT License](https://en.wikipedia.org/wiki/MIT_License).
+This is why Blazar is released under the very permissive [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Blazar is Open Source, the entire source code is freely available on GitHub.
 We invite contributions from anyone provided they adhere to our [Code of Conduct](../code_of_conduct).

 ## Standing on the Shoulders of Giants
 Blazar uses some components from various Open-Source projects and draws inspiration from scientific publications.
 We are very greatful for this.
 Here is an overview: